mesoform/terraform-infrastructure-modules/mcp/README.md

 ### gcp_ae.yml
 #### Prerequisites
 ##### IAM permission
-* You must have a seed project on Google Cloud Platform that will be used as the build project and as a monitoring namespace.
-"Cloud Resource Manager" and "Cloud Billing" APIs need to be enabled on the project.
+* If creating a project from scratch, you must have a seed project on Google Cloud Platform that will be used as the build project and as a place for identity and access management.
+"Cloud Resource Manager", "App Engine Admin, and "Cloud Billing" APIs need to be enabled on the project.
 Even if you are running the deployment from a remote machine, you will need a service account and key from this project.
 * As a minimum, the account performing the deployment will need Storage Object Admin role on the